OctopusDeploy/docs/src/shared-content/scripts/find-target-usage-no-tenants.include.md

                     all_environments_excluded = len(environments_target_can_still_deploy_to) == 0

             if has_environment_scoping == False and has_excluded_environment_scoping == False:
-                print("Target role matches the step and no step scoping was configurd, target is associated with process") return True
+                print("Target role matches the step and no step scoping was configured, target is associated with process") return True

             if has_excluded_environment_scoping == True and all_environments_excluded == False: